BM-Zhang/BM-Zhang.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student at [Department of Linguistics, Beijing Language and Culture University](https://linguistics.blcu.edu.cn/).
-Currently I am studying at the University of Manchester as part of [a 2+2 articulation programme](https://www.alc.manchester.ac.uk/connect/collaborative-partnerships/).
+I am a dual degree undergraduate student at the Department of Linguistics (now School of Linguistics and Language Resources), Beijing Language and Culture University and the Department of Linguistics and English Language at the University of Manchester.

-During my time in Beijing I was supervised by [Dr. Ye Feng at Dept. of Ling, BLCU](https://linguistics.blcu.edu.cn/info/1281/3013.htm).
-(You can find me at the bottom of the webpage.)
+I am supervised by [Dr. Ye Feng at Dept. of Ling, BLCU](https://linguistics.blcu.edu.cn/info/1281/3013.htm).
+(You can find me at the bottom of the webpage.) and Dr. Colin Bannard at Manchester.

-I am currently supervised by Dr. Colin Bannard.

 I mainly focus on phonetics and prosodic analysis of speech, as well as their applications in clinical studies.